afisdenanakyklonoume

 Environment:

-Of course, if these materials remain in the environment, they can cause habitat loss and affect the biodiversity of each area.
-For example, lithium batteries can cause fires that burn for a long time, releasing harmful gases that slow down efforts to combat the greenhouse effect and intensify the climate crisis.
+For example, lithium batteries can cause fires that burn for long periods, releasing harmful gases that hinder efforts to combat climate change and intensify the climate crisis.

-By recycling batteries, we prevent all the unpleasant effects of disposing of batteries in landfills, thus safely protecting nature, health, and our future.
+By recycling batteries, we prevent all of the above negative consequences of improper disposal, protecting nature, human health, and our collective future in the safest possible way.

 Sustainability: